WHAT I OFFER

 I am an experienced integrative child and adolescent therapist, who specialises in working with young people.
 I am passionate about working with this age group.
 When young people tell or show us that not all is well, I believe it’s important to explore with children and their parents (age dependent) where they want to get to.
 We can think together about what might be hindering them and try and find ways to move forward to where they can and want to be.

 I believe that offering support at an early age, when signs of difficulties show up, can hugely benefit children and young people, not only in the here and now, but also in time to come.
 It is often difficult for children to make sense of their struggles.
 I believe that thinking together about difficulties is an important part of the healing process.

 It is said that it is easier to build strong children than repair broken adults.
 Being a parent myself I have found that raising children lends itself to ongoing challenges and I would argue that it is far from 'easy'.
 However I am a firm believer that when we support young people through their struggles, we help them to increase their resilience and the chances of them becoming 'broken' adults are drastically reduced.

-Apart from my private practice, I have experience as a counsellor and therapist at Victim Support, where I have supported young victims of serious crimes and ran a project with the youth offending team.
+Apart from my private practice, I have experience working at Victim Support, where I have supported young victims of serious crimes and ran a project with the youth offending team.
 In addition, I trained and worked for Place2Be, an organisation that provides therapeutic support within schools.
 I have worked in both primary and secondary schools, and continue to do so, currently in Tunbridge Wells.
+In addition to my clinical work I teach on the Place2Be Post Graduate Diploma (underwritten by UEL).
+I write and deliver lectures and support child and adolescent counsellors in training.

 Over the years I have supported young people on issues such as loss, grief, anxiety, trauma, self-harm, low confidence, domestic violence, anger and aggressive behaviours, tics, OCD, depression, suicidal thoughts, selective mutism, bullying, abuse and divorce.